BRITISH COUNCIL LIBRARIES IN PAKISTAN

 A 360° brand identity celebrating the British Council Libraries as the hub of creativity, culture and learning, designed to support both physical and digital library experiences.

-The visual language is built around four diamond-shaped frames that act as a curatorial device, reflecting the library’s role in selecting, supporting, and highlighting meaningful cultural moments.
-The framing system brings focus to the right events, conversations and ideas, reinforcing the library’s position as a guide and platform for learning and creativity.
+The diamond frames function as a curatorial device, reflecting the library’s role in selecting, supporting and highlighting meaningful cultural moments.
+This framing system brings focus to key events, conversations and ideas, reinforcing the library’s position as a guide and platform for learning and creativity.

-Rolled out across print, digital, social, PR, merchandise, and in-person launch activations, reaching an audience of 15,000+ online and 800+ members in the first year
+Rolled out across print, digital, social, PR, merchandise, and in-person launch activations, reaching an audience of 6,000+ online and 800+ members in the first year

-Supported cultural programming including book launches, workshops, open mics, music events and themed programmes
+Supported cultural programming including book launches, panel discussion, art and design workshops, open mics, music events and themed programmes including Harry Potter anniversary celebrations and International Women’s Day events.

 Highlighted high-profile moments like Kamila Shamsie’s Home Fire book launch, Mohammad Hanif’s Red Birds book launch, WOW Festival planning, and visits from the Mayor of London